Rats in a cage.

 Storage

-The frozen sperm may be transferred to the investigator for storage or stored in the Facility (in two different storage places).
+The frozen sperm may be transferred to the investigator for storage or stored in the facility.

 Special considerations